ngoel20/COL100-2023-spring/README.md

 # COL100-2023-spring
 All assignments and respective code implementations for COL100: Introduction to Programming course by IIT Delhi.
 (Prof. Abhijnan Chakraborty)

+A calculator application with support for arithmetic operations, brackets, and error handling.
+Implemented in Python, the project makes use of and showcases algorithm design, input management, and accurate evaluation of expressions, enhancing problem-solving and software skills.
+Utilizes Stack data structure to convert the input infix expression to postfix expression while maintaining the priority order of operators.
+GUI was developed using Tkinter module.
+400-line long source code.
+Outputs correct answer with more than 90% accuracy.